 As long as the injured person wasn’t under the influence of drugs or alcohol, it doesn’t matter who was responsible for the accident.
 If the driver was driving for work, they could file a workers’ compensation claim.
 Usually, with a workers’ compensation claim, if you would like to file a personal injury claim against another driver, you must prove the other driver caused the accident to receive compensation.

 Unlike a personal injury claim, an injured worker cannot receive compensation for pain and suffer through a workers’ compensation claim.

 A workers’ compensation claim generally covers expenses like medical bills and lost income up to a certain maximum.
 However, if you file a workers’ compensation claim, you must complete a Utilization Review and follow Medical Treatment Guidelines.

 In 2016, the California Office of Traffic Safety estimated that 12,851 people were killed or injured in car accidents in Sacramento County.
 Car accident injuries often leave you out of work because you need time to recover.
 Some of the most common car accident injuries the Sacramento Workers’ Compensation Attorneys see include:

 - Neck injuries

 What can you do?

-Contact an attorney immediately.
+Please get in touch with a workers’ compensation attorney right away.
 Workers’ compensation claims involving car accidents can be complex if you do not have the right legal representation.
-Our attorneys will let you know if your car accident injury is covered by workers’ compensation and the most common types of car accident injuries.
-They can help you differentiate a workers’ compensation claim and a personal injury claim.
-If you would like a free consultation regarding your car accident and workers’ compensation claim, please contact Sacramento Workers’ Compensation Attorneys, P.C.
+Our attorneys will let you know if your car accident injury is covered by workers’ compensation and the most common car accident injuries.
+They can help you differentiate workers’ compensation and personal injury claims.
+If you would like a free consultation regarding your car accident and workers’ compensation claim, please get in touch with Sacramento Workers’ Compensation Attorneys, P.C.
 We have over 100 years of combined experience helping Sacramento area residents with their workers’ compensation claims.